 3. The bathroom, being above to the east is more as a privacy area and character customization with a free bar of soap then anything else.
 There are mirrors to change hair color and style and a small room to have some privacy and do a chameleon suit in peace or go AFK.
 Do note if you go AFK I suggest you LOOC to your new found friends and inform them you will be back.
 Try not to AFK longer then 2-3 minutes as an operative, admins may give your body up or you might screw over your team with timings.

 4. Heading into the nuclear shuttle to the west reveals the first bit of "noob bait" this is the "syndicate suit storage unit" room with a line of suit storage units filled with near useless things unless you're a reinforcement.
-DO NOT EVER IF YOU HAVE YOUR OWN HARDSUIT USE THE "JETPACK HARNESS" your suit can fit a oxygen tank in the suit storage and has a built in jetpack.
+DO NOT EVER IF YOU HAVE YOUR OWN HARDSUIT USE THE "JETPACK HARNESS" Your suit can fit a oxygen tank in the suit storage and has a built in jetpack, use that for space propulsion.
 The actual gold is above in the corner hidden away.
 In the locker at the top right of the room contains bulldog shotguns, a military PDA to use PDA bombs from, stetchkin mags, a suspicious duffle bag, and some less then lethal grenades which include flashbangs which can be very useful against borgs and crew.
-On the table a useless intelicard because you're not carding the fucking AI and 1 free c4.
+On the table a useless intelicard because you're not carding the fricking AI and 1 free c4.

 5. Directly below the room above is the medical section.
 If you're ever here you're probably doing something wrong but its a nice place to retreat to if you're not too injured but your medi-kit and or borg are missing.
 In the medical crate is replacement robotic limbs if one is broken or has IB and you can replace it rather then fix, and a free bone repair kit.
 The med-kits there are useful but combat med-kits which will be explored further will be below in the gear section.